Vincent-Design-Inc/WordPress-GitHub-Startup-Script/README.md

 2. Clones the [starter-theme-3](https://github.com/Vincent-Design-Inc/starter-theme-3) repository from GitHub into the newly created folder.

 3. Updates the `style.css` file with the Theme Name based on user input (or a default name if none is provided).
 The Theme Name is converted to title case.
+Also updates the `app.setPublicPath` function in `bud.config.js` to point to the newly-created folder.

 4. Creates a new GitHub repository under our GitHub organization.